 ‘When born into a den of thieves, a Buddha learns to steal.’

-We’re born into a Machiavellian world of love songs, stories, religion, ads, movies, half-truths and falsehoods about love. … Read More
+We’re born into a Machiavellian world of love songs, stories, religion, ads, movies, half-truths and falsehoods … Read More

 We want love.
 Many of us will say that it’s one of the most important things in our lives.
 Love wants to live!

 I use the phrase ‘friendly sex’ because the term ‘casual sex‘ is cliché, and leads to confusion.
 I suggest a lovers friendship in consenting pleasure is better when we include higher qualities in the affection.
 These qualities are not a function of time, they can happen quickly, slowly, or not at all.
 More on this later.
-Such love exists outside of … Read More
+Such … Read More

 Imagination is risky when we fill in the unknown.
 Below is an ancient story I use as a relationship allegory that exposes the mistake of thinking we know when we don’t.

 “A man awakened before the sunrise.
 He decided to walk the path to work in the forest along the river in the dark.
-He walked the same path for … Read More
+He walked the same … Read More